hynek/structlog/docs/logging-best-practices.rst

 Logstash_ is a great way to parse, save, and search your logs.

-The general modus operandi is that you have `log shippers`_ that parse your log files and forward the log entries to your Logstash server.
+The general modus operandi is that you have `log shippers`_ that parse your log files and forward the log entries to your Logstash server and store is in elasticsearch_.
 If your log entries consist -- as suggested -- of a tai64n_ timestamp and a JSON dictionary, this is pretty easy and efficient.

 If you can't decide on a log shipper, Lumberjack_ works really well.